dimitargnikolov/docs/workflows.md

 ### PBS/Torque Integration

-Pegasus has direct support for execution on a batch HPC system powered by PBS/Torque, thourgh the Site Catalog.
+Pegasus has direct support for execution on a batch HPC system powered by PBS/Torque, through the Site Catalog.

 ### Example Workflow
 #### Definition